1917——2000/18 MOVEMENTS · 6 CONTINENTS

 About MusicScene

 MusicScene is a research probe by Vin Busquet: an experiment in telling music history as a cartography of evidence.
 We believe a movement is best understood as a shape on a map and a span on a timeline — a network of named people, real places and dated works.
-The atlas charts ten movements across four continents, 1951–1994, fully bilingual, fully cited.
+The atlas charts eighteen movements across six continents, 1917–2000, fully bilingual, fully cited.
 If a sourced historical atlas is something you'd teach with or learn from, we'd like to hear from you.